frontendweekly/frontendweekly/_task/README-LLM.md

 1. **"OPENAI_API_KEY environment variable is required"**
    - Make sure you've added your OpenAI API key to the `.env` file
+   - **Note**: The system will automatically fall back to template mode if no API key is provided

 2. **"Failed to fetch Trello cards"**
    - Check your Trello API credentials in the `.env` file

 3. **"Browser launch failed"**
    - Playwright might need to install browsers: `npx playwright install`
+   - **Note**: The system will fall back to template mode for items that can't be extracted

 4. **Translation errors**
    - Check your OpenAI API quota and billing
    - Verify the API key is valid
+   - **Note**: Individual items that fail will use the template format

+5. **LLM processing disabled**
+   - Set `LLM_ENABLED=false` in your `.env` file to use template mode only
+   - Useful for testing or when you want to avoid API costs

 ### Debug Mode